DentalMonitoring secures $100M investment led by Lazard Elaia Capital to power the future of orthodontic care with AI

 DentalMonitoring is the orthodontic industry’s leading AI-powered remote monitoring solution with FDA De Novo approval and MDR certification, a unique library of two billion images, and over 470 patents.
 It enhances clinical control, optimizes workflows with groundbreaking innovations, and improves the patient experience by providing real-time treatment updates for any orthodontic treatment, enabling doctors to deliver a new standard of care.

 LEC (Lazard Elaia Capital) backs fast-growing B2B software companies with €10–100 million in revenue that are profitable or scaling with discipline.
-LEC invests €20–60 million, minority or control, aligned with each entrepreneur's ambition.
+LEC invests €20–60 million in minority or control positions, aligned with each entrepreneur's ambition.
 Tailoring capital and governance to each company’s needs is the cornerstone of LEC’s approach.
 Off-playbook, by design.

 LEC was born from a unique partnership between global financial powerhouse Lazard and leading European technology venture capital firm Elaia, designed to capture Europe's technology Private Equity opportunity.
 Co-founded by Xavier Lazarus, Alexandre Margoline, and Anna Vershebeniuk, LEC combines complementary venture, growth, and buyout expertise under one roof.